 The Parties agreed not to classify water bodies based on the biological component at this time.
 Biological considerations have been integrated into the Learning Plans for class 2 Transboundary Waters.
-The need for separate classification based on the biological component of the Liard watershed Transboundary Waters will be re-assessed by the BMC.
+The need for separate classification based on the biological component for Class 2 Transboundary Waters will be re-assessed by the BMC.